princegaur707/Url-Detector/README.md

-Detects whether URL is legitimate or malicious on the basis of features such as:- having_IPhaving_IP_Address:If IP add. have been used in place domain it is surely malicious, URL_Length : Url's of length greater than thereshold have been considered as malicious, having_At_Symbol,
+Detects whether URL is legitimate or malicious on the basis of features such as:- having_IPhaving_IP_Address:If IP add. have been used in place domain it is surely malicious, URL_Length : Url's of length greater than certain thereshold have been considered as malicious, having_At_Symbol,
 Double_slash_redirecting:double slashes are most common tool for redirecting, Prefix_Suffix:,